 This event is named in honor of Tom Bunk, who was a mentor to so many of us.
 Tom went far beyond being a role model for ultra-runners, showing everyone he encountered the right way to live life.
 All proceeds from this event will be donated to the Tom Bunk Memorial Fund.
-The first project planned is a shelter at the Scuppernong trailhead, currently under construction.
+The first project planned is a permanent year-round shelter at the Scuppernong trailhead, now complete and in use!
 SHELTER PHOTOS

 All races use the Nordic trail system in the Southern Kettle Moraine State Forest in southeast Wisconsin (located on Hwy.
 H, about 1 mile north of LaGrange and Hwy.
 12):